matheuscas/pycpfcnpj/README.md

 >>> 20788274885880
 ```

-And you also can generate CPF or CǸPJ with punctuation marks. :)
+Also, you can generate CPF or CǸPJ with punctuation marks. :)

 ```python
 from pycpfcnpj import gen